-It’s important to note that a delay in surgery, whether it be days, weeks or even a few months, doesn’t put your vision at permanent risk and doesn’t increase the risk of any surgery complications.
-It also doesn’t mean that the results of your surgery won’t be as good.
+It’s important to note that a delay in surgery, whether it be days, weeks or even a few months, doesn’t put your vision at permanent risk and doesn’t mean that the results of your surgery won’t be as good.

 If your eyesight is impaired due to cataracts, then you might be at risk from potential unseen hazards, even in the comfort of your own home.
 To avoid these causing any potential slips, trips or falls, there’s many things you can do to avoid and manage these, including looking out for rugs and uneven surfaces, objects left in hallways or on the stairs and furniture.

 Ask a family member or friend to help make your home hazard-proof and avoid any unnecessary injuries or accidents.